JoseHernandez36/JoseHernandez36/README.md

 - 👋 Hi, I’m @JoseHernandez
-- 👀 I’m interested in Linux and Windows OS, Python and C++ languages and microcontroller programming for embedded systems within IoT.
+- 👀 I’m interested in Linux and Windows OS, and C++ languages
-- 🌱 I’m currently learning Bash Scripting, Python and Neuroscience.
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Projects that will enhance me to learn new Tech skills within Development Software field.
-- 📫 How to reach me, you can write me an email to jhernandezo1407@alumno.ipn.mx.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: My 7 years old nephew and I say that clouds contains gases that can let us stand on them.

 <!---
 JoseHernandez36/JoseHernandez36 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.